mauricio222/wikifake-policy-english/README.md

 # Wikifake Policies - English Chat Assistant

-A Flask web application that uses Google's Gemini AI to answer questions about specific policies in Spanish.
+A Flask web application that uses Google's Gemini AI to answer questions about specific policies in English.
 The application loads content from a text file containing policies and provides a chat interface for users to ask questions.

 ## Features